 Make-ahead dishes take so much stress out of the holiday meal and a homemade cranberry sauce from scratch is so much better than the canned variety.

-It’s a vegan and vegetarian cranberry sauce too, making it perfect for guests who don’t enjoy turkey.
+It’s a vegan and vegetarian cranberry sauce too, making it perfect for guests with alternative diets.

 You will know when you cranberry sauce is getting close to done when you hear and see the tart berries popping.
 It won’t be a loud pop but pay attention to the mixture.
 You don’t want to burn it.

 If you’re planning to add any of the additional flavors mentioned here, do so while the mixture is still warm.
 Except for the nuts, add those after you take the sauce from the stove.

 I love a straight-up traditional cranberry sauce but over the years I have experimented with some other flavors.
 They include:

 - Orange – Cranberry works well with orange and adding a bit of orange zest or juice brightens the sauce.